 The Great Lakes Compact is a formal agreement between the Great Lakes states which details how the states will work together to manage and protect the Great Lakes-St. Lawrence River Basin.
 A parallel agreement (the Sustainable Water Resources Agreement) includes Ontario and Québec, the two Canadian provinces that border the Great Lakes and the St. Lawrence Seaway.
-Through these agreements, the states and provinces manage the water in the Great Lakes watershed collectively.
+Through these agreements, the states and provinces collectively manage Great Lakes water.

 The Great Lakes Compact became effective on Dec.
 8, 2008, after final consent from the U.S. Congress.
 This date began the ban on diversions of water out of the basin, with limited exceptions.
 To implement the compact, Wisconsin passed implementing legislation in 2008 and has an active management program.

 Two regional organizations oversee the implementation of the compact and the parallel agreement with the provinces.

 - The Great Lakes-St. Lawrence River Basin Water Resources Council (Compact Council)

 The Compact Council includes Illinois, Indiana, Michigan, Minnesota, New York, Ohio, Pennsylvania and Wisconsin.

 - The Great Lakes-St. Lawrence River Basin Water Resources Regional Body